Branching random tessellations with interaction: A thermodynamic view

-The paper is organised as follows: Section~\ref{sec:Preliminaries} introduces the setup and recalls some necessary facts.
+The paper is organised as follows: Section~\ref{secPreliminaries} introduces the setup and recalls some necessary facts.
 Besides tessellations and BRTs, the main concepts are division kernels and local conditional BRTs of Gibbsian type.
-This section also includes some examples of division kernels to which our theory applies.
-The main results together with their framework are stated in Section~\ref{sec:Results}.
-These are Theorem \ref{thm:global_Phi} on the existence and significance of global division kernels, Theorems \ref{thm:entropy} and \ref{thm:level_sets} on the existence of the inner entropy density and its properties, and Theorems \ref{thm:var_principle} and \ref{thm:existence} on the variational characterisation and the existence of invariant BRTs with given moderate division kernels.
+This section also \mbox{includes} some examples of division kernels to which our theory applies.
+The main results together with their framework are stated in Section~\ref {secResults}.
+These are Theorems~\ref{thmequivalence} and~\ref{thmexPhi} on the significance and existence of global division kernels, Theorems~\ref{thmentropy} and~\ref{thmlevelsets} on the existence of the inner entropy density and its properties, and Theorems \ref{thmvarprinciple} and~\ref{thmexistence} on the variational characterisation and the existence of invariant BRTs with given moderate division kernels.
 All proofs are collected in the final Section~\ref{ProofsSec}.